-Our investments in Oberon and IH as well as our agreement with Adirondack Farms are expected to result in the production of rDME, hydrogen, and RNG all of which, along with renewable propane, are products that present an opportunity to generate environmental attributes.
+Our investments in Oberon and IH, as well as our anaerobic digesters, are expected to result in the production of rDME, hydrogen, and RNG, respectively, all of which, along with renewable propane, are products that present an opportunity to generate environmental attributes.
 The monetization of these environmental attributes occurs under several state and federal programs.
-At the federal level those programs include; the renewable fuel standard program ("RFS") which was authorized under the Energy Policy Act of 2005 and expanded through the Energy Independence and Security Act of 2007, and the Inflation Reduction Act.
-At the state level, those programs include; the California Low Carbon Fuel Standard ("CA LCFS"), the Oregon Clean Fuels Program ("OR CFP"), and the Washington Clean Fuel Standard ("WA CFS").
+At the federal level those programs include: the renewable fuel standard program ("RFS"), which was authorized under the Energy Policy Act of 2005 and expanded through the Energy Independence and Security Act of 2007, and the Inflation Reduction Act of 2022 (the "Inflation Reduction Act") that was signed into law in 2022.
+The RFS mandates the use of renewable fuel in the transportation fuel sector, while the Inflation Reduction Act includes tax credits and other incentives intended to combat climate change by advancing decarbonization and promoting increased investment in renewable and low CI energy.
+At the state level, transportation fuel programs include: the California Low Carbon Fuel Standard ("CA LCFS"), the Oregon Clean Fuels Program ("OR CFP"), and the Washington Clean Fuel Standard ("WA CFS").
+These states also have GHG reduction programs: the California Cap-and-Trade Program; the Oregon Climate Protection Program; and the Washington Cap-and-Invest Program.

 The RFS is administered by the EPA and requires the production and use of specific volumes with the goal of: increasing energy security by reducing dependence on foreign oil, establishing domestic biofuel industries, and improving environmental quality by reducing GHG emissions.
 The RFS seeks to achieve these goals by mandating that transportation fuels contain a minimum volume of renewable fuel.
 To enforce compliance, the EPA uses a credit system based on a biofuel's renewable identification number ("RIN").
 The amount of RIN credits ("RINs") generated by each biofuel depends on the process and feedstock used to create the specific biofuel.
-There is a market for RINs and as we produce RFS compliant biofuel we expect to generate RINs which can be sold in the open market.
+There is a market for RINs and as we produce RFS-compliant biofuel we expect to generate RINs, which can be sold in the open market.
+Crop-based renewable fuel has the largest market-share, resulting in all RIN values being subjected to some extent or another to global agricultural commodity prices as well as the gasoline and diesel markets.

-The Inflation Reduction Act will be administered by multiple federal agencies including EPA, U.S. Department of Energy ("DOE") and the Internal Revenue Service of the U.S. Department of the Treasury ("IRS").
+The Inflation Reduction Act is administered by multiple federal agencies including the EPA, U.S. Department of Energy ("DOE") and the Internal Revenue Service of the U.S. Department of the Treasury ("IRS").
 The goals of the Inflation Reduction Act include incentivizing the development and production of renewable energy.
-As of the fiscal year ending September 24, 2022, the EPA, DOE, and IRS had not commenced rule makings or issued guidance on the implementation of the Inflation Reduction Act.
-We cannot speculate on exactly how the Inflation Reduction Act will be implemented; however, the Act does contain numerus incentives for the production of clean energy for which certain of our renewable energy products, as well as those produced by Oberon and IH, are expected to qualify.
+As of the fiscal year ended September 30, 2023, the EPA, DOE, and IRS had commenced issuing guidance on some aspects of the implementation of the Inflation Reduction Act, but much relevant guidance is still forthcoming.
+We cannot speculate on exactly how the Inflation Reduction Act will be implemented; however, the Act does contain numerous incentives for the production of clean energy for which certain of our renewable energy products, as well as those produced by Oberon and IH, are expected to qualify.
 These incentives include grants, loan guaranties, development funding, investment tax credits, and production tax credits.